rackerlabs/rackspace-how-to/content/cloud-servers/rescue-mode.md

 The portion after `Disk` that looks like a file path is the device.

-In the disk entry example above, the device is `/dev/sda1`.
+In the example output in the screenshot, the device for the server's file system is `/dev/sda1`.

 The device can be different depending on the distribution image that was used to build your server.